mikkel32/CoolBox/README.md

 2. Ensure the Python extension is installed.
 3. Press `F5` or choose **Run > Start Debugging** to launch the app using the configuration provided in `.vscode/launch.json`.
+4. Alternatively, run `./scripts/run_debug.sh` and select the **Python: Attach** configuration to connect the debugger.

 ## 📁 Project Structure